 The Bilingual Biliteracy Research Lab at Queens College is under the direction of Dr. Elizabeth Ijalba, Assistant Professor in Linguistics and Communication Disorders.
 The research in this lab focuses on the education and language needs of immigrant families and their children.
-To that end we have been developing the Bilingual Early Language and Literacy Acquisition Parent Training program (BELLA).
+To that end we have been developing the Bilingual Early Language and Literacy Acquisition Parent Education program (BELLA).
 The aim of BELLA is to prepare parents as language mediators with their children and to encourage use of the home-language.

 Research interests at the Bilingual Biliteracy Research Lab are: